10 Stages of Grief & Strategies for Healing

 Since most people feel better after sharing their feelings with someone, they may find consolation and a sense of community by connecting with others through conversations, grief support groups, or with loved ones.

 Continuing.
 Grief is a process rather than a final destination.
-People can move forward with their lives, integrating loss into their narratives and honoring loved ones in their own ways, even though the sadness may never completely subside.
+People can move forward with their lives, integrating loss into their narratives and honouring loved ones in their own ways, even though the sadness may never completely subside.

 How do you know what stages of grief you are in?